-- L visas.
-L visas are for intracompany transferees.
-A manager, executive, or specialized employee at an international company can use the L visa to transfer to a U.S. location (or come to the U.S. specifically to develop a new U.S. location).
+- L visas - These visas are for intracompany transferees.
+A manager, executive, or specialized employee at an international company can use the L visa to transfer to a U.S. location.
+They may also come to the U.S. specifically to develop a new U.S. location.

 These visas vary from each other in many ways.
 Our attorneys can help you determine which visa is right for you and successfully navigate the complex application process.

-Depending on your job offer and qualifications, you may be able to obtain an employment-based immigrant visa.
+Depending on your job offer and qualifications, you may be able to submit an immigrant petition based on your employment.
 These visas are organized by preference.

 For example, the EB-1 visa is a first-preference employment-based visa, reserved for:

 If you successfully obtain an EB-1 visa and enter the U.S., you will become a lawful permanent resident, and USCIS will mail you your green card.
 The EB-1 visa is difficult to obtain, however, as you will need to include substantial evidence demonstrating your skills, achievements, qualifications, and more.

 Obtaining an employment-based immigrant visa is not the only way to become a permanent resident through your work.
 Some nonimmigrant visas have dual intent, meaning you can obtain temporary status even if your ultimate goal is to move to the U.S. permanently.

 The H-1B, O-1, and L-1 visas are a few examples of dual intent visas.
 They allow you to adjust your status to permanent residence during your stay (supposing you have a willing sponsor and meet all other requirements).